BLCM/ModCabinet/TEMPLATE.md

 //we are using 2x `l`(`L` in lowcase) because Github skips all symbols such as `#` while searching

 # Description
-Write here description, install instructions and other stuff you want to.
+//Write here description, install instructions and other stuff you want to.
 You can use header2, header3 header4 etc here:
 ## Header2
 ### Header3
 #### Header4
-, code
+//, code
 ```
 some code
 another code
 ```
-etc. More about Markdown here https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+//etc. More about Markdown here https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

+//Screenshots and Changelog are not must-have.
+You can also add custom categories(such as Video(s)) after Descriptopn

 # Screenshots
 ![any name](http://3.bp.blogspot.com/-3ghyra88vi8/UGfwf_D7UTI/AAAAAAAADEQ/iF31Eb2hZ2w/s1600/borderlands2.jpg)